sdroege/gstreamer-rs/docs/gstreamer/docs.md

 the property that changed
 <!-- trait GstObjectExt::fn get_property_parent -->
 The parent of the object.
-Please note, that when changing the 'parent' property, we don't emit `gobject::Object::notify` and `Object::deep-notify` signals due to locking issues.
+Please note, that when changing the 'parent' property, we don't emit `glib::object::Object::notify` and `Object::deep-notify` signals due to locking issues.
 In some cases one can use `Bin::element-added` or `Bin::element-removed` signals on the parent to achieve a similar effect.
 <!-- trait GstObjectExt::fn set_property_parent -->
 The parent of the object.
-Please note, that when changing the 'parent' property, we don't emit `gobject::Object::notify` and `Object::deep-notify` signals due to locking issues.
+Please note, that when changing the 'parent' property, we don't emit `glib::object::Object::notify` and `Object::deep-notify` signals due to locking issues.
 In some cases one can use `Bin::element-added` or `Bin::element-removed` signals on the parent to achieve a similar effect.